 In 1993, Pope John Paul II visited Denver for World Youth Day.
 He inspired a movement of young people to be apostles of the New Evangelization.
 Within the Archdiocese of Denver, this has borne much fruit.

 In 2009, Dr. Jonathan Reyes was living in Denver and recognized a division within the Church: one group focusing on evangelization and another on service to the poor.
 His vision was to combine the two.

 In 2011, Christ in the City began with 15 young people who committed themselves to living in community, learning about the Faith, and serving the poor.
 The program was entrusted to the Christian Life Movement (CLM) as the service arm of their mission in the United States.

-In 2019, the program has expanded to form 27 year-long missionaries in Denver and this summer we sent missionary teams out to 5 new cities to lead 3-week summer programs, training others and making friends on the street from coast to coast!
+In summer 2019, we sent missionary teams out to 5 new cities to lead 3-week summer programs, training others and making friends on the street from coast to coast!

 In the 2019-2020 missionary year, our ministry grew, forming 34 year-long missionaries who walked eight street ministry routes in Denver, encountering more people experiencing homelessness.